This Tapioca Pudding recipe is simple, quick, and oh so delicious. It will bring back sweet childhood memories with every spoonful!

 - Spoon individual servings into dishes.
 Sprinkle the top with toasted coconut (optional)

 - May be served warm or chilled.
-Store leftover pudding in refrigerator.

 Nutrition information is calculated by software based on the ingredients in each recipe.
 It is an estimate only and is provided for informational purposes.
 You should consult your health care provider or a registered dietitian if precise nutrition calculations are needed for health reasons.